The Israel Lobby and U.S. Foreign Policy: Reception

 The March 2006 publication of Mearsheimer and Walt's essay, "The Israel Lobby and U.S. Foreign Policy", was highly controversial.
 The essay's central controversial claim was that the Israel lobby's influence has distorted U.S. Middle East foreign policy away from what the authors referred to as "American national interest."
 Alan Dershowitz opined that criticizing the Israel lobby promoted a charged debate about what constitutes antisemitic conspiracy theorizing.
+Early drafts of this were sent to Jeffrey Epstein; at the time, Dershowitz was Epstein's lawyer during a child sex trafficking case.

-As a result of the controversy created by Mearsheimer and Walt's article, the Dutch Backlight (Tegenlicht) program produced a documentary entitled The Israel Lobby.
-Backlight is VPRO's regular international 50 minute documentary program.
+As a result of the controversy created by Mearsheimer and Walt's article, the Dutch public broadcasting program Backlight (Tegenlicht) program produced a documentary entitled The Israel Lobby.

 Praise

 Former U.S. Ambassador Edward Peck wrote that "The expected tsunami of rabid responses condemned the report, vilified its authors, and denied there is such a lobby — validating both the lobby's existence and aggressive, pervasive presence and obliging Harvard to remove its name."
 Peck is generally in agreement with the paper's core thesis: "Opinions differ on the long-term costs and benefits for both nations, but the lobby's views of Israel's interests have become the basis of U.S. Middle East policies."

 Tony Judt, a historian at New York University, wrote in The New York Times, that "[in] spite of [the paper's] provocative title, the essay draws on a wide variety of standard sources and is mostly uncontentious."
 He goes on to ask "[does] the Israel Lobby affect our foreign policy choices?
 Of course — that is one of its goals. [...]
 But does pressure to support Israel distort American decisions?
 That's a matter of judgment."
 He concludes the essay by taking the perspective that "this essay, by two 'realist' political scientists with no interest whatsoever in the Palestinians, is a straw in the wind."
 And that "it will not be self-evident to future generations of Americans why the imperial might and international reputation of the United States are so closely aligned with one small, controversial Mediterranean client state."

 Michael Scheuer, a former senior official at the Central Intelligence Agency and in 2006 a terrorism analyst for CBS News, said to NPR that Mearsheimer and Walt are "basically right."
 Israel, according to Scheuer, has engaged in one of the most successful campaigns to influence public opinion in the United States ever conducted by a foreign government.
 Scheuer said to NPR that Mearsheimer and Walt "should be credited for the courage they have had to actually present a paper on the subject.
 I hope they move on and do the Saudi lobby, which is probably more dangerous to the United States than the Israeli lobby."